 Her newest endeavour, The Unbound Project, with co-author Dr. Keri Cronin, is a photographic project that celebrates female leaders at the forefront of animal advocacy, both contemporary and historical.

-McArthur’s photography and writing has been in publications such as National Geographic and National Geographic Traveller, The Guardian, The Globe and Mail, the LA Times, Elle Canada, Canadian Geographic, THIS Magazine, DAYS Japan, Helsingin Sanomat, Der Spiegel, PhotoLife magazine, PDN Online, Huffington Post, Earth Island Journal, Outdoor Photography, Feature Shoot, Alternatives Journal, Canadian Living, and Canadian Dimension.
+McArthur’s photography and writing has been in publications such as National Geographic and National Geographic Traveller, The Washington Post, The Guardian, The Globe and Mail, Lens Culture, the LA Times, Elle Canada, Parade, Canadian Geographic, THIS Magazine, DAYS Japan, Helsingin Sanomat, Der Spiegel, PhotoLife magazine, Huffington Post, Earth Island Journal, Outdoor Photography, Feature Shoot and Alternatives Journal.
 In addition, We Animals images have been used by more than 100 organizations, publishers and academics to advocate for animals.

-McArthur speaks regularly at schools, universities and photo clubs worldwide on the subjects of photography, the human-animal relationship, social change and empathy.
+McArthur speaks regularly at schools, universities and conferences worldwide on the subjects of photography, the human-animal relationship, social change and empathy.

 To book a keynote, event, school talk, or festival speaking engagement, please email firstname.lastname@example.org.